List of Power Rangers Ninja Steel characters: Sledge and his Crew

-Sledge, Wrench, Poisandra and his crew from the Dino Charge universe's former timeline somehow manage to survive the black hole and escape through the wormhole that took them into the "original Ranger Universe" and not faded away by history alteration after their past selves are destroyed, assumed a side effect from the wormhole that keep them from been erased.
+Sledge and his crew from the Dino Charge universe's former timeline somehow manage to survive the black hole and escape through the wormhole that took them into the "original Ranger Universe" and not faded away by history alteration after their past selves are destroyed, assuming there was a side effect from the wormhole that kept them from being erased.
 When his ship comes across the Warrior Dome ship that had been struck by the Super Ninja Steel meteor, Sledge and Wrench explore the ship and meet Madame Odius and Cosmo Royale.
-Sledge cut a deal with Madame Odius to help fix up her ship in exchange for the Super Ninja Steel meteor where he has some of his outlaws help in repairing it.
-Once that was done, Sledge left with the Super Ninja Steel meteor while Madame Odius gained the service of his prisoner Badonna.
+Sledge cuts a deal with Odius to help fix up her ship in exchange for the Super Ninja Steel meteor where he has some of his outlaws help in repairing it.
+Once that was done, Sledge left with the Super Ninja Steel meteor while Odius gained the service of his prisoner Badonna.

 They return for one last time in "The Poisy Show" where they use the Warrior Dome for the set of Poisandra's new talk show.
-While Poisandra does her talk show, Sledge tells Wrench that he will get the Power Rangers' Ninja Stars.
+While Poisandra does her talk show, Sledge tells Wrench that he will get the Rangers' Power Stars.
 With help from Koda, the Rangers trick Sledge and Poisandra into fighting and make their escape.
-Before Sledge could return to Earth to recapture the Rangers, Koda left a gift for Poisandra which turned out to be a time bomb which kills Sledge, Poisandra, Wrench, Basher Bots, the last remnants of Galaxy Warriors, probably Vivix as well as Sledge's parked ship, Spikeballs, Fury and Curio too, Sledge's prisoners and the Warrior Dome ship for good this time.
+Before Sledge could return to Earth to recapture the Rangers, Koda left a gift for Poisandra, which turned out to be a time bomb that kills everyone aboard the Warrior Dome ship.

-However, in Power Rangers Beast Morphers, Venjix/Evox have revived them before the Grid Battleforce Rangers kill Poisandra, Curio, Wrench, and Fury, and after Goldar is revived as Goldar Maximus, Venjix had no more use for Sledge and order Goldar to kill him.
+However, in Power Rangers Beast Morphers, Venjix/Evox revived them before the Grid Battleforce Rangers kill Poisandra, Curio, Wrench, and Fury, and after Goldar is revived as Goldar Maximus, Venjix had no more use for Sledge (or aware of his betrayal when he obliterates Lord Arcanon) and orders Goldar to kill him.

 Lord Draven

-Lord Draven is an armored samurai from the Antiverse who is the main villain in "Dimensions in Danger."
+Lord Draven (voiced by Rajneel Singh) is an armored samurai from the Antiverse who is the main villain in "Dimensions in Danger".
 He wields a bow in battle and can project force fields.
 Madame Odius was contacted by Lord Draven to assist in the conquest of the Multiverse where he would grant her the one she lives in while he rules the other realities.
 Using their resources, they capture some of the Rangers in order for Lord Draven to build his Ranger Clone army.
 With help from Wesley, Gemma, and Koda, the Ninja Steel Rangers raid his fortress and rescue the imprisoned Rangers.
-When his Ranger Clone army was defeated, Lord Draven was enlarged when Madame Odius activated the Gigantify Ray so that he can fire the final Mega Arrow.
+When his Ranger Clone army was defeated, Lord Draven was enlarged when Odius ordered the Gigantify Ray to be activated so that he can fire the final Mega Arrow.
 He is destroyed by Tommy Oliver as the White Ranger with his Ninja Falconzord combined with the Rangers' laser attacks.

-Lord Draven is voiced by Rajneel Singh.